processing/processing-library-template/docs/develop.md

     The example sketch included in this template outputs the image shown on the home page.

 ## Creating the release artifacts
-If you've already gone through the [Getting started](getting-started.md#first-steps) guide, you will have already run Gradle tasks, and edited the `release.properties` file.

 1. Fill in the file `release.properties` with information for your library.
+In the file itself, There are comments to guide you.
 This information will be used by Gradle to create the `library.properties` file, which is one of the required release artifacts, used by the website and Contribution Manager to describe your library.
-In the file itself, There are comments to guide you.
 To create just the `library.properties` file without building the library, toggle `Tasks` > `processing` and double click `writeLibraryProperties`.
-This task will copy all the values in `release.properties`, and also include the `version` in your `build.gradle.kts` file as `prettyVersion`.
+This task will copy all the values in `release.properties`.
 2.  **To build the library and create the release artifacts, run the Gradle task `buildReleaseArtifacts`.**
     This task will create a `release` folder with needed artifacts.
 To do this, go to the Gradle menu (elephant), toggle `Tasks` > `processing` and double click `buildReleaseArtifacts`.
 This task